arlandfran/the-beginners-gambit/README.md

 #### Typography

-The font used was **_Poppins_** by the Indian Type Foundry.
+The font used was for headings and body text was **_Poppins_** by the Indian Type Foundry.
 This font was chosen for the following:

 - Geometric Typeface - The geometric style of this Sans-serif font was suitable for the modern look and feel the site was aiming for.

 - Tall x-height - Typefaces with tall x-heights have better legibility at small font sizes, this made it a great choice for improved readability on mobile devices.

-- Variety of font styles - Poppins has 18 different font weights.
-This allows me to utilise a single typeface for the entire site and only send a single server request for Google Fonts, improving loading times.
+The font used for captions was **_PT Serif_** by ParaType.
+This typeface was chosen for its popularity as a serif font and is used only for figure caption text.
+It serves as a nice contrast to Poppins and is a popular font pairing.

+## Features

+### Site Wide

+#### Responsive Navigation

+Every page features a header component with a responsive hamburger icon and logo brand that doubles as a home page link.
+Navigation is housed in a sidebar that houses all page links.
+On mobile viewports it's hidden off-canvas and toggled by the hamburger icon.
+On tablet viewports and above, it's housed on the left side of the page.
+Internal page links are also grouped and allow for quick and easy navigation within the same page.

+####

 ## testing